oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/model-files.md

 y.yaml,main-model.10.yaml,my-model.10.yaml,jdbc.20.yaml,z.yaml,jdbc-dev-urlprops.10.yaml
 ```

-Property files (ending in `.properties`) use the same sorting algorithm, but they are appended together into a single file prior to passing them to the WebLogic Deploy Tool.
+Property files (ending in `.properties`) use the same sorting algorithm, but they are appended together into a single file prior to passing them to the WebLogic Deploy Tooling.

 ### Model file macros